-Heavy machinery is an essential, but delicate, part of many industries.
-Making sure to follow rules/laws, maintenance procedures, and safety policies is important to keep equipment up and running.
-Is your maintenance procedure the best for your machine?
+Heavy machinery is an essential but delicate part of many industries.
+Ensuring the rules, laws, maintenance procedures, and safety policies are important to keep equipment up and running.

-Handing hydraulic machinery properly can extend its life and keep it running optimally.
-Here are a few basic tips:
+Lack of maintenance of hydraulic systems is the leading cause of system and component failure.
+Handling hydraulic machinery properly can extend its life and keep it running optimally.

 - Inspect hydraulic hoses whenever servicing a hydraulic system.

 - Replace or repair any hoses with signs of damage or leakage (shut down or lock any system that needs replacing).

 - Bleed pressure from the unit and drain the oil from the damaged hose.

 - Check that the new hose is not chafing on anything.

 - Ensure that the connections are tight but do not over-tighten them.

 - Fill oil level in the reservoir to the level indicated on the gauge.

 - Retract the cylinders when filling the reservoir, or else the oil will be pressurized or overflow.